 April Yearby

-Beyond her professional accomplishments, April is a dedicated mentor and advocate for leadership development.
-She serves as an advisor for the Legacy Leaders Institute and has contributed to boards such as the NAAIA Colorado Chapter, helping foster inclusion and professionalism within the insurance industry.
-Her philosophy is simple yet powerful: clarity creates confidence, trust builds resilience, and alignment turns leadership into legacy.
-Through her work, she equips leaders to navigate uncertainty, make informed decisions, and leave a lasting impact.
+Her philosophy is simple and enduring: clarity creates confidence, trust builds resilience, and alignment turns leadership into legacy.
+Through her work, she supports leaders as they navigate uncertainty, make informed decisions, and build lasting impact.

 • Certified Insurance Counselor